Saint-Pierre, Martinique: Today

-The city of Saint-Pierre was never restored to its former entirety, though some villages were built in later decades on its place.
+The city of Saint-Pierre was never restored to its former entirety, though some villages were built in later decades on the site.

 Today, the town is the seat of the Arrondissement of Saint-Pierre.
 It has been designated as a "City of Art and History".
 There are many historic remains, and a Volcanological Museum (Musée Frank-A.-Perret).

 All that remains are ships sunk due to the volcanic eruption as the wrecks of Saint-Pierre harbor.
-They were discovered by Michel Météry. today they are a reference in terms of scuba diving in Martinique.
+They were discovered by Michel Météry.
+Today they are popular destinations for scuba diving.